zzzprojects/learn-orm/tutorials/dynamic-expresso/variables.md

 }
 ```

-**Dynamic Expresso** is statically typed, it knows the type of each variable based on the value.
+**Dynamic Expresso** is statically typed.
+It knows the type of each variable based on the value.

 ```csharp
 public static void Example2()